TataSher/HammocksNDrinks/README.md

 As a user-booker
 To hire a space
 I want to be able to book a space hammocks

+> Need a button later
+> function to book a hammock (do it in hammocks_n_drinks, update to database: flag booked on hammock object)

 Break down user stories into tickets